xamevou/SatoshiSecretMessage/README.md

 bitcoin core.
 Just change the variables rpcuser and rpcpassword with your values in bitcoin.conf.

-NOTE: In Antonopoulo's book he uses RawProxy() instead of AuthServiceProxy().
+NOTE: In Antonopoulo's book, for several exercises, he uses RawProxy() instead of AuthServiceProxy().
 That is quicker and does not need a password but it doesn't work now for some reason.
-AuthServiceProxy provides an alternative.
+AuthServiceProxy(), then, provides an alternative.